Minds On

 Hint: Think about recreational and leisure activities or items (wants).

-Complete the Wants and Needs for Survival Chart in your notebook, in the following fillable and printable document, or in a method of your choice.
+Complete the following Wants and Needs for Survival Chart in your notebook, in the fillable and printable document provided, or in another format of your choice.

 Action

-In this task, there are only a few examples of the ways in which First Nations, Métis, and Inuit communities were organized and the beliefs they held about the land.
+In this learning activity, there are only a few examples of the ways in which First Nations, Métis, and Inuit communities were organized and the beliefs they held about the land.
 It is also important to note that many Indigenous communities still follow traditional ways today.

 Explore each of the following Indigenous communities: the Haudenosaunee, Métis, and Inuit.